Song Sung Blue: Cover versions

-Andy Williams released a version in 1972 on his album, Alone Again (Naturally).
+Andy Williams released a version in 1972 on his album Alone Again (Naturally).

 Hot Butter released a version in 1972 on their album Hot Butter.

 Johnny Paycheck released a version in 1972 on his album Somebody Loves Me.

 Sacha Distel recorded the song in French as "Chanson Bleue".

-British new wave group Altered Images released a version in 1982 on the album Pinky Blue.
+British new wave band Altered Images released a version in 1982 on the album Pinky Blue.

-Bobby Darin performed the song in 1972 during his summer television show, and his version was included on the 2004 album, Aces Back to Back.
+Bobby Darin performed the song in 1972 during his summer television show, and his version was included on the 2004 album Aces Back to Back.

 Frank Sinatra also recorded a version on his Trilogy album (1980).

 The Nolan Sisters recorded a version which is on their 1978 20 Giant Hits album.